 That supplemented version of the 1913 Webster, maintained at the GNU ftp site, is intended to serve as a general dictionary of the English language, freely available for download.
 It will contain all definitions that are submitted by individuals with expertise in the relevant fields.
 The project to maintain the dictionary is strictly a volunteer effort, not funded from any external source, and contributions of time and data are requested from anyone willing to help in this endeavor.
 Anyone wishing to assist in improving the dictionary should contact Pat Cassidy or Sergey Poznyakoff (see the 'GCIDE online' website above).
 In addition to definitions of newer words, or newer senses of older words, articles longer than definitions, including review articles on any topic that could be of interest to people, area especially welcome.
 The supplemented dictionary files and ancillary files will soon be available directly from a GNU site

-A version of the original 1913 dictionary which can be searched for specific words can be found at the ARTFL web site.
+A version of the original 1913 dictionary and a version of the 1911 Roget's thesaurus which can be searched for specific words can be found at the ARTFL web site.

 At the web site of the DICT Development group there is another searchable version of the supplemented dictionary, as well as searchable versions of other dictionaries.
 At that site there is also a downloadable version of the program that allows the dictionary to be used locally; however, that downloadable version is implemented thus far only for UNIX systems.